alibaba-damo-academy/samconvex/README.md

-#  Non-learning SAMConvex registration methods.
+#  Non-learning SAMConvex registration method

-SAMConvex: Fast Discrete Optimization for CT Registration using Self-supervised Anatomical Embedding and Correlation Pyramid
+This is the official Pytorch implementation of "SAMConvex: Fast Discrete Optimization for CT Registration using Self-supervised Anatomical Embedding and Correlation Pyramid" (MICCAI 2023).

 ## Requirements